86Box/86Box/README.md

   optimized for every modern Intel and AMD processor architecture, which might improve the emulator's performance in certain scenarios.
 * **Experimental (Dev)** builds are similar to regular builds but are compiled with certain unfinished features enabled.
-These builds are not optimized.
+These builds are not optimized for maximum performance.

 Donations
 ---------